m0ru/bak/04_solution.md

 ### ES6 {#sec:es6}

-As mentioned in [@sec:technical-requirements], one of the goals was to improve the quality of the code, it's readability and authoring support, especially regarding expressiveness, robustness, conciseness and bug prevention.
+As mentioned in [@sec:technical-requirements], one of the goals was to improve the quality of the code, its readability and authoring support, especially regarding expressiveness, robustness, conciseness and bug prevention.
 For this it seemed natural to start using features from the latest javascript standard (at the time of writing ES6, also known as ES2015, optionally plus experimental features).
 Amongst others, this would give us access to:

 * ES6-style variable declarations (e.g. `const x = 2; let y = 3; y = 1;`)
 * Native Promises (e.g. `asyncFn().then(x => /*...*/))`)